-The first theatre competition that was performed entirely in Pakistan Sign Language, Ishara: Lafzon se Aagay at the IBA City Campus revolutionized the theatrical community for the years to come.
+The first theatre competition that was performed entirely in Pakistan Sign Language, Ishara: Lafzon se Aagay at the IBA City Campus revolutionised the theatrical community for the years to come.

-In Pakistan, the world of theatre has for so long only benefited the hearing; Ishara was an opportunity to revive community theatre by delving into the unexplored talent of the Deaf.
-Dominated by the hearing majority, the performative power of silent acts has long been unknown to us - we rely on scripts and spoken words and never on expressive movements and gestural communication.
-By organizing Ishara, we gave the talents of the Deaf the recognition that they deserve – an event full of lessons learned, laughs shared and redefined stereotypes.
+In Pakistan, the world of theatre has for so long only benefited the hearing; Ishara was an opportunity to revive community theatre by delving into the unexplored talent of the deaf.
+Dominated by the hearing majority, the performative power of silent acts has long been unknown to us – we rely on scripts and spoken words, and never on expressive movements and gestural communication.
+By organising Ishara, ConnectHear gave Deaf talents the recognition that they deserve – an event full of lessons learned, laughs shared and redefined stereotypes.

 A reinvigorating experience for both the Deaf and hearing audiences, the acts covered various significant themes ranging from socio-cultural issues, gender inequality, to economic issues.
-Talented performers belonging to different age groups conveyed these important messages to a sold out crowd solely through facial expressions, gestures, and nonverbal communication.
+Talented performers belonging to different age groups conveyed these important messages to a sold-out crowd solely through facial expressions, body language, gestures, and nonverbal communication.